zzyAnna/RAGEN/README.md

 ```bash
 python -m ragen.llm_agent.agent_proxy --config-name <eval_config>
 ```
 You only need to set model and environment to evaluate in `config/<eval_config>.yaml`.
+To limit how many previous turns the model sees during evaluation, you can set `agent_proxy.max_context_window` in your config file.

 <!--